 By linearity, $\II$ is now defined for all tangent vectors.

 \paragraph{The Conjugacy Relation and Developability} Tangent vectors $\vw,\ww$ attached to the same point $p$ are called conjugate, if

 Gauss curvature vanishes in $p$ if and only if $\II_p$ has rank less than $2$ and exhibits a kernel (the {\em ruling}) which is conjugate to {\em all} tangent vectors.
-This can equivalently be expressed by existence of a tangent vector which obeys
+This can equivalently be expressed by the existence of a tangent vector which obeys

 There is another property relating conjugacy of tangent vectors with developable surfaces: Suppose we have a curve $\cw(t)$ contained in a surface and a vector field $\rw(t)$ which is conjugate to the derivative $\dot\cw(t)$.
-Then the ruled surface $\yw(t,s)=\cw(t)+s\rw(t)$ is tangent to the original surface along the curve $\cw$, and is itself developable, see e.g.\ \cite{liu+2006}.
-It is the envelope of the surface's tangent planes along the curve $\cw$, and it is a geometric fact that the rulings of this envelope are {\em conjugate} to the tangents of the curve --- see Figure~\ref{fig:beruehrtorse}.
+Then the ruled surface $\yw(t,s)=\cw(t)+s\rw(t)$ is tangent to the original surface along the curve $\cw$, and is itself developable \cite{liu+2006}.
+It is the envelope of the tangent planes of the surface along the curve $\cw$, and it is a geometric fact that the rulings of this envelope are {\em conjugate} to the tangents of the curve --- see Fig.~\ref{fig:beruehrtorse}.